robalyx/rotector/README.md

 <details>
 <summary>What are your plans for the database of reviewed users?</summary>

 Our primary goal is to create transparency about the scale of inappropriate accounts on Roblox, especially given that it's marketed as a platform for children.
-We're developing a browser extension that will allow regular Roblox players to see if users they encounter have been flagged in our reviewed database, helping parents and players make informed decisions about interactions.
+We've released a browser extension that allows regular Roblox players to see if users they encounter have been flagged in our reviewed database, helping parents and players make informed decisions about interactions.

 Unfortunately, Roblox Corporation has consistently downplayed the scale of this issue, which we believe puts children at risk.
 By making our findings accessible and transparent, we aim to demonstrate the true extent of the problem and encourage Roblox to take more decisive action to protect its young user base.
 Our project serves as both a protective tool and a call for accountability.